-NEW YORK - The U.S. commercial paper market expanded for a third straight week in another sign that the economy may be growing again as a two-year credit crunch eases, Federal Reserve data showed on Thursday.
+NEW YORK, Dec 31 - The U.S. commercial paper market expanded for the second week in a row in the latest week, Federal Reserve data showed on Thursday.

-For the week ended Sept.
-2, the size of the U.S. commercial paper market, a vital source of short-term funding for daily operations at many companies, rose by $8.0 billion to $1.162 trillion, from $1.154 trillion the previous week.
+For the week ended Dec.
+30, the size of the U.S. commercial paper market, a vital source of short-term funding for companies' daily operations, rose by $10.8 billion to $1.170 trillion outstanding from $1.159 trillion the previous week.

-The overall U.S. commercial paper market peaked at about $2.2 trillion outstanding in August 2007 when the credit crisis broke out.
-(Reporting by Dena Aubin and John Parry; Editing by James Dalgleish)
+The overall U.S. commercial paper market peaked at about $2.2 trillion outstanding in August 2007 when the credit crisis began.
+(Reporting by Chris Reese; Editing by Leslie Adler)